GivenBY/SastaGPT/README.md

 ## 5. Configuration

-Customize SastaGPT by adjusting the configuration parameters in the .env.local file.
+Customize SastaGPT by adjusting the configuration parameters in the `.env` file.
 This includes API keys, endpoints, and other settings specific to the integrated AI services.

 ## Contributing